-Please find our detailed comments on the questions raised in the ED in the appendix to this letter which we will also submit to the IASB.
+Please find our detailed comments on the questions raised in the ED as well as some related proposals in the appendix to this letter.
 If you would like to discuss our comments further, please do not hesitate to contact Jan-Velten Große (grosse@drsc.de) or me.